us-irs/sat-rs/satrs-book/src/constrained-systems.md

 The most common way to avoid this is to simply spawn all required threads at program initialization time.
 If a thread is done with its task, it can go back to sleeping regularly, only occasionally checking for new jobs.
-If a system still needs to handle burst concurrent loads, another possible way commonly used for host systems as well would be to use a threadpool, for example by using the [`threadpool`](https://crates.io/crates/threadpool) crate.
+If a system still needs to handle bursty concurrent loads, another possible way commonly used for host systems as well would be to use a threadpool, for example by using the [`threadpool`](https://crates.io/crates/threadpool) crate.